nilovelez/machete/readme.txt

 3. This is not your typical tracking script...

 == Changelog ==

+= 2.0 =
+* Huge internal refactor.
+Machete modules can now be disabled individually.

 = 1.7.2 =
 * Rollback to re-enable the option to remove oEmbed Scripts.
 WordPress 4.8 doesn't need the oembed script but the JSON API